ComputeStacks/docs/docs/getting_started/installation/2_perform.md

 - [ ] Servers have been created with the minimum requirements
 - [ ] Required base packages have been installed
-- [ ] Hostnames have been configured
+- [ ] Hostnames have been configured, and are a single-word without a domain.
 - [ ] You have verified connectivity between the servers

 **Domains**